 Activity: Blowin' in the wind

-- 11x17 inch construction paper, foil, scissors, glitter, sparkly stickers, glue, hole punch, yarn, crepe paper streamers or strips of fabric, stapler
+- Toilet paper tube or disposable cup with the bottom cut out, construction paper or foil, scissors, glitter, sparkly stickers, glue, hole punch, yarn, crepe paper streamers or strips of fabric, stapler

 - 30 minutes